Mathnerd314/stroscot/docs/Types.rst

 Types are hard.
 Academics have spent decades in search of the perfect type system.
 But really precise types end up looking like ``(Nil-->0) & (Cons a b-->1+(length b))``, which is just the original program.
 So Stroscot opts instead for model checking: leave programs with a dynamic, unityped semantics, but try to prove properties about execution.
 In particular the idea "well-typed programs don't go wrong" is simplified to "prove programs don't go wrong", "wrong" is defined via assertions, and these assertions are statically checked. ``assert`` is deeply special, since it has to work with descriptions executable properties, so unfortunately not all properties can be checked.

-Dynamically typed doesn't mean that Stroscot has no types; types can still be specified and used to control your program.
+Dynamically typed doesn't mean that Stroscot has no types; types can still be specified and used to control your program, a la TypeScript.

-Sets
-====

-Stroscot includes mathematical sets as a data type.
-We follow New Foundations (specifically NFU) in allowing any stratified formula to define a set.
-Our stratification condition is very loose.
-The usual formulation requires ``lvl(b)=lvl(a)+1`` for ``a in b``, but this can be relaxed to ``lvl(b) > lvl(a)``.
-Consistency follows from the proof of the Statified Comprehension Theorem on page 45 of :cite:`holmesElementarySetTheory1998`, changing ``n-1`` to ``n-k,k>0``.
-In practice, this means levels must form a poset, or said another way, that there cannot be a cyclic chain of set membership tests (a in b, b in c, c in a, for example).

-Note that membership tests :math:`a \in b` can be replaced with a subset inclusion check :math:`\{a\} \subseteq b` if the left side :math:`a` is known to be a set.
-The :math:`\subseteq` expands to a logical formula and there is no constraint generated at all.
-So it is only when we are dealing with mixed sets containing both sets and primitive elements that we can really run into trouble.
-Overall, since the stratification only applies to quantified variables and most types do not use quantification, stratification errors most likely will never come up as an issue in practice.

-NFU has a universal set, so there is no issue of function types being a power set that is "too large" for the universe; the power set of the universe is actually a subset of the universal set.

-We define the set of sets as :math:`S =\{ \emptyset \} \cup \left\{ s \mid \exists x. x \in s\right\}`.
-Equality on sets is the usual extensional equality :math:`A \in S \land B \in S \rightarrow \left(\left(x \in A \leftrightarrow x\in B\right) \leftrightarrow A=B \right)`. ``A`` is a subset of ``B`` (:math:`A \subseteq B`) if every element of ``A`` is also in ``B``.
-Set inclusion forms a distributive lattice.

 The implementation of sets is based on syntax tree manipulation.
 Non-set values include all the core expressions, ADT elements and lambda expressions and so on.
+Doing logic in Stroscot is confusing because the reduction semantics itself uses logic.
+The proof tree in the reduction semantics is the program being executed, while the proof tree in type theory is automatically deduced from the type (formula) by a meta-program (theorem prover).

 Types
 =====

-Types are simply a wrapper around the sets defined earlier.
-Since distributive lattices are isomorphic to collections of sets this is equivalent to the definition of types in :cite:`dolanAlgebraicSubtyping`.
+Types are simply sets.
+Since distributive lattices are isomorphic to collections of sets this is equivalent to the definition of types in :cite:`dolanAlgebraicSubtyping2016`.
 Often a type will be a simple definition checking whether an element has a given tag, but the set can describe almost any side effect free computation.

 ::

-  a : (Type T) = { assert(a isElemOf T); a }
+  a : T = { assert(a isElemOf T); a }
-  (Type T) a = a : T
+  T a = a : T

 Functions
 =========